Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/Traffic Analysis Essentials.md

 Key elements of Threat Control:
-	IDS/IPS - Inspects the traffic and creates alerts (IDS) or resets the connection (IPS) when detecting an anomaly DLP (Data Loss Prevention) - Inspects the traffic and blocks the extraction of sensitive data
+	IDS/IPS - Inspects the traffic and creates alerts (IDS) or resets the connection (IPS) when detecting an anomaly DLP (Data Loss Prevention) - Inspects the traffic and blocks the extraction of sensitive data Endpoint Protection - Protecting all kinds of endpoints and appliances that connect to the network by using a multi-layered approach like encryption, antivirus, antimalware, DLP, and IDS/IPS
+	Cloud Security - Protecting cloud/online-based systems resources from threats and data leakage by applying suitable countermeasures
+	SIEM - Technology that helps threat detection, compliance, and security incident management.
+	SOAR (Security Orchestration Automation and Response) - Technology that helps coordinate and automates tasks between various people, tools, and data